amoghsawant17/EDA_Project_Amogh/README.md

-In this project, I have analyzed a hotel booking dataset and discovered important factors that govern hotel bookings.
+In this project, we have analyzed a hotel booking dataset and discovered important factors that govern hotel bookings.
 All personally identifying information has been removed from the data.

 ## 🏨 Problem Statement